 This artefact is a copy of my final assignment from this course, where I applied the tools I had learned in the course to a real-world problem that impacted my colleagues and I. Taking conceptual methodologies and actually putting them into practice was a huge challenge, and gave me the opportunity to see what was useful in a practical sense.
 In particular, the focus on anticipating the future needs of my colleagues when identifying possible solutions was a new exercise for me, and I will now incorporate more of this way of thinking in my future work.

-Professional Application Artefact: A Speech
+Application of Course Material: A Speech

 Competencies: Service Orientation, Judgement and Decision-Making, Creativity, Complex Problem-Solving

 Following my completion of the ‘The Pitch’ module in this course, I decided to set myself the task of using what I had learned there to create a document that addressed several of the key areas of my professional practice.

 Rather than prepare a pitch for myself as a potential employee, I wanted to take the concepts I learned in this unit and apply them to a real world situation where I could embody the core part of my professional practice statement of intent – to make a difference.